Get Started with the Guide

 The Alexa Design Guide is comprehensive and broken down into multiple sections.
 To help you get started designing your first skill or refer back to an area of interest, let’s briefly walk through each of the most important areas of the guide.

-Whether you’re new to designing for voice or have specific problems you’re trying to solve for, first see Understand Voice Design Patterns and Use Cases.
+Whether you’re new to designing for voice or have specific problems you’re trying to solve for, first see Voice Design for Alexa Experiences.
 This section is divided into the four design patterns for situational design:

 - Be adaptable: Let users speak in their own words.